Examples

 • Results: any positive outcomes that were achieved as a result of your own efforts.

-How to Write a Skills-Based Resume in 6 Steps
+How to Write a Skills-Based Resume

 As you’re going through the steps below, keep the job description and company’s best interests in mind.